bradenbradenbraden/kubernetes-fundamentals/NOTES.md

   - Pods will have predictable names (with incrementing suffix)
   - Pods will always start up in sequence
   - clients can address them by name
-  - typical use case
-  - you have database pod AND you want to replicate it (scale it out)
+  - typical use case: you have database pod AND you want to replicate it (scale it out)
-  - usually you can’t replicate using deployments
   - Mongo example
     - in a mongo cluster, the cluster will elect a leader
       - primary
       - others are secondary
     - writes need to be made to the primary, from the primary mongo will copy to the secondaries
     - client needs to write to a specific url: e.g. mongodb://mongo-server-1
   - When you make a call to headless service, the url is slightly different: comma separated list of named pods followed by the service
     - example:
       - mongodb://<pod>.<service>,<pod>.<service>
       - mongodb://mongo-0.mongodb,mongo-1.mongodb,mongo-2.mongodb
     - since all the pods are referenced in the url, the client will be able to find the primary.
   - Typically, you wouldn’t want to have database pods in a cluster, you’d want it to live externally so you can better manage the database, backups, recovery
     - Prefer a hosted service instead.
     - documentdb is similar to mongo
-  - it save a lot time
   - headless service
     - there’s no syntax for a headless service
-  - it is just a service that connects to a stateful-set \*
+    - it is just a service that connects to a stateful-set

 ---